sandman-battelle/dotfiles/.github/README.md

 dotgit push -u origin main
 ```

-## Get Your Dotfile On another system
+## Get Your Dotfiles On another system

 use `clone` inplace of `init` to bring your existing dotfiles
 down.